 Madrid is a great city for families to visit, especially during the summer when you and the kids can take advantage of the beautiful parks on offer.
 There are some excellent attractions just for little ones, too.

 Now, before we get down to the fun part, just a word on the practicalities of booking a family holiday – it’s particularly important when you’re travelling with children to have suitable accommodation arranged.
 It’s sensible to not only look at the amenities on offer in various hotels, but also where they are in relation to the attractions you’re hoping to visit – Hotelopia has a good selection of hotels in Madrid to help you get started.
+Beyond this post and if you’re on a shorter trip, you may want to consider getting the most out of 48 hours in Madrid if you’re feeling ambitions.

 Back to the question in hand – where should you go with your family when you’re staying in the city?